tarwn/lessthandot-hugo/blogs/content/posts/2009-12-15-applying-kanban-to-it-processes-part-3.md

   <img src="http://www.tiernok.com/LTDBLog/KanbanPt3_VisBoard_1.png" alt="Kanban board" title="Kanban Board" /><br /> Kanban board with some example cards on it
 </div>

 The Kanban limits at each stage are based on the available workspace and the desire to keep equipment flowing regularly through the processes.
-The team has decided that to balance between consistent flow (small limits) and the additional effectiveness of running installers in parallel (larger limits), they will define limits based on the length of the software installs in order to ensure the longest steps also have the highest throughput and don&#8217;t become delays for later steps.
+The team has decided that to balance between consistent flow (small limits) and the additional effectiveness of running installers in parallel (larger limits), they will define limits based on the length of the software installs in order to ensure the longest steps also have the highest throughput and don't become delays for later steps.
 Imaging, office software, and auditing require little human involvement but large amounts of time, while Customization Analysis, Deployment, and the remaining two software installation steps require higher levels of interaction and attention from the installer.

 ### Creating a Report